 On top of live shrimp, it also carries shrimp-related supplies, like feeding dishes.
 It is basically your one-stop shop for live shrimp and everything that you need to care for them.

 Due to the nature of its business, it can offer a flat-rate shipping fee of $9.99.
-This is true no matter how many shrimp you order and is one of the cheapest shipping rates that we’ve come across.
+This is true no matter how many shrimp you order, and it is one of the cheapest shipping rates that we’ve come across.
 Of course, it is a bit easier to ship shrimp than other fish, so that is likely how it is able to keep costs so low.

 Typically, shipping can take 1–3 days.
 It does offer a live arrival guarantee.
 Unlike other stores, it will directly refund you for any dead fish instead of giving you store credit.
 This is significantly more useful, especially if you decide not to repurchase a singular shrimp that died in transit.